 How to Create Drop Down List in Excel

-Before editing, we need to create the list.
+Before editing, we need to make the drop-down list.
 First things first, let’s get to know about today’s datasheet.

 Here we have listed several genres.
 Using this list we will create a drop-down list and edit that.